 Spong Professionalism Award

-This award is given by the Society of the Alumni of the College of William & Mary to a third-year law student who best exemplifies professionalism and ethics in the Legal Skills Program.
+This award is given by the Society of the Alumni of the College of William & Mary to a third-year law student who best exemplifies professionalism and ethics in the Legal Practice Program.
 It honors the memory of William B. Spong, Jr. (1920-97) who served as Dean of the Law School from 1976 to 1985.
 Before entering academia, Dean Spong represented Virginia in the U.S. Senate from 1966 to 1973, and had served previously as a member of the Virginia House of Delegates and the Virginia State Senate.
-This year's award was given to Kaitlyn R. Chounet.
+This year's award was given to Carolyn E. Harlamert and Andrew J. Pecoraro.

 The Dean singled out one student organization with a particularly robust commitment to service: the Black Law Students Association (BLSA).
-This student group engages in an extraordinary range of service activities, in particular an annual Thanksgiving Basket collection that last November collected about 4,600 items of food and several thousand dollars that provided many needy families in the community with a marvelous Thanksgiving dinner.
-In addition, William & Mary’s BLSA chapter was once again named the Mid-Atlantic BLSA Chapter of the Year.
-Our BLSA chapter has received this Chapter of the Year recognition for seven of the past eight years.
+This student group engages in an extraordinary range of service activities, in particular an annual Thanksgiving Basket collection that last November collected more than 2,000 items of food and 20 turkeys and more than $300 in donations to purchase additional meals.
+In addition, William & Mary’s BLSA held an annual symposium on implicit bias, welcomed more than 40 students for the Law School’s Annual Law Day in November 2016, and hosted a robust speaker series.

 Clinical Legal Education Association Outstanding Student Award

-This award is given to a student who shows excellence in the fieldwork component of the clinical course based on the quality of the student's performance in representing individual clients or in undertaking group advocacy or policy reform projects; excellence in the seminar component of the clinical course based on the quality of the student's reflection in exploring the legal, ethical, strategic, and other pertinent issues raised in the particular clinic; and the extent of the student's contribution to the clinical community.
-The Class of 2016 recipient was Sarah R. Pitts.
+This award is given to a student who shows excellence in the fieldwork component of the clinical course based on the quality of the student’s performance in representing individual clients or in undertaking group advocacy or policy reform projects; excellence in the seminar component of the clinical course based on the quality of the student's reflection in exploring the legal, ethical, strategic, and other pertinent issues raised in the particular clinic; and the extent of the student's contribution to the clinical community.
+The Class of 2017 recipient was Christina L. Wentworth.

 In 1987, the William & Mary Student Assembly established an award to honor well-rounded students--both graduate and undergraduate--who best exemplified a liberal arts education through their activities as well as studies.
-The award was named in honor of Benjamin Stoddert Ewell, the College's 16th president, who by ringing the Wren Building bell during the Civil War kept the spirit of the College alive until the students returned to campus.
-This year, Jane M. Brittan, Kaitlyn R. Chounet, Rosemary E. Hambright, and Philip Z. Van Keuren received this honor.
+The award was named in honor of Benjamin Stoddert Ewell, the College’s 16th president, who by ringing the Wren Building bell during the Civil War kept the spirit of the College alive until the students returned to campus.
+This year, Spencer D. Anderson, Tasha N. Thompson, Taylor Trenchard, and Michelle A. Weinbaum received this honor.

 George Wythe Society Award

 Created in 2013, the George Wythe Society Award honors a faculty or staff member who performs outstanding service to the Law School community and demonstrates fidelity to those qualities of character, leadership, and selfless service that distinguished the life of George Wythe.
-President of the Wythe Society Sarah R. Pitts presented the George Wythe Society Award to attorney Daryl Cunningham.
-Pitts thanked Cunningham for his work as an adjunct professor in the clinical and legal skills programs, his leadership of the Family Law Clinic and Domestic Violence Clinic, and his work supervising numerous interns and externs at the Legal Aid Society of Eastern Virginia.
+President of the Wythe Society Vincent Grosso J.D. ’18 presented the George Wythe Society Award to Michelle Weinbaum.

 The Lewis B. Puller, Jr. Veterans Benefits Clinic Award for Excellence